-Kees Roest has worked at KWR since 2008 and stood at the forefront of the KWR wastewater research.
-On the Industry, Wastewater and Reuse team, he works on innovative wastewater purification concepts and technology and the reuse of water, energy and components such as nutrients, cellulose and metals.
-His research activities used to be mainly fundamental, e.g. his PhD research on environmental microbiology at WUR or coaching PhD students at KWR.
-Currently Kees’s work is increasingly applicational.
+Kees Roest has worked at KWR since 2008 and was among the pioneers in KWR’s wastewater research.
+On the Industry, Wastewater and Reuse team, he works on innovative wastewater treatment concepts and technology and the reuse of water, energy and materials, such as nutrients, cellulose and metals.
+His research activities used to mainly involve basic research e.g., his PhD research on environmental microbiology at WUR, or the supervision of doctoral students at KWR.
+Currently his work is increasingly applied in nature.
 Examples include the recently completed struvite collection pilot at Schiphol (TKI Sustainable Airport Cities), small-scale loop closure (TKI Cleantech Playground North Amsterdam) and the current cellulose collection at WWTP Aarle Rixtel (Screencap EU project).
-In addition to being a researcher and project manager, Kees is also a coordinator of the KWR TKI (Top Consortium for Knowledge & Innovation) Water Technology Programme.
-Every year, KWR starts around 15-20 TKI projects in consultation with end users and businesses and has done so since 2013.
-In these roles, Kees has contact with many organisations in the Netherlands and abroad from small to large companies to universities and government organisations.
-For example, he founded the European Innovation Partnership on Water Action Group ARREAU (Accelerating Resource Recovery from the watercycle) in collaboration with AquaMinerals (the Netherlands), the Energy & Raw Materials Factory (the Netherlands), KWB (Germany), CirTec (the Netherlands) and IVL (Sweden) to exchange knowledge and skills in reuse of components from the watercycle.
-Kees Roest plays an important role in setting up new projects, but also in the successful execution and completion of these projects.
+And, in the Circular Water 2050 project, within the Water in the Circular Economy programme, he is looking at the water cycle of the future.
+Besides his role as researcher and project manager, Kees is also a coordinator of the KWR TKI (Top Sector Alliance for Knowledge and Innovation) Water Technology programme.
+Every year, KWR launches 15-20 TKI projects in consultation with end-users and businesses, and has done so since 2013.
+In all of these roles, Kees has contact with many organisations in the Netherlands and abroad, ranging from small to large companies, to universities and government organisations.
+Besides founding the European Innovation Partnership on Water Action Group ARREAU (Accelerating Resource Recovery from the water cycle), he is also active for KWR in the Watershare Resource Recovery & Upcycling Community of Practice, which promotes the sharing of knowledge and expertise in the field of the reuse of materials from the water cycle.
+Kees has been seconded from KWR to the position of Programme Director in the Industrial Fluids Processing cluster of the Institute for Sustainable Process Technology.
+In his various roles, Kees plays an important part in the setting up of new projects, but also in their successful execution and completion.